HatemAlSum/azure-picks/templates/Linux-2Vms-LB_DB/README.md

 How to connect to your VM
 =========================
-Use below script to connect to deployed linux vms
+Use below script to connect to deployed linux vms throw nat rules

     hostName=<DNS NAME>
     adminuser=<adminUsername>